shivampatel251097/typescript/README.md

-This repository contains code progress from one of the Udemy COurse of TypeScript
+This repository contains code progress from one of the Udemy Course of TypeScript